 Creating heritage items can also provide greater certainty to property owners and prospective buyers.

-More information on the consultation is available on the Have Your Say page.
+More information on the community consultation carried out between 9 September to 10 November 2019 can be found on the Past Have Your Say page.